EOSIO/spec-repo/eep-draft_enhanced_database.md

 * Prevent contracts from reading other contracts' data
 * No scopes or tables at this level of abstraction

-This model gives contracts the ability to build higher-level abstractions on top (see below):
+This model gives contracts the ability to build higher-level abstractions on top:
 * A table model which supports
   * any-size or even variable-size primary keys
   * any-size or even variable-size secondary keys